 Birthday Parties at Wood Lake Nature Center

-Birthday Party Packages start at $115 for up to 10 children and come in a variety of themes.
+Birthday Party Packages for up to 10 children come in a variety of nature themes.
 Two-hour parties include a naturalist-led activity and use of the party room with tables, chairs, and tablecloths.

-For a do-it-yourself party, the Emily Day Pavilion can be rented for $80/4 hours.
+For a do-it-yourself party, the Emily Day Pavilion can be rented in 4 hour increments.
 This pavilion has the capacity for 40 people and has electricity.
-Or if you have a winter birthday, the fireplace room is available for $45-$50/hour.
+Or if you have a winter birthday, the fireplace room is also available for to rent.

 For more outdoor play ideas: